 #photography & visual arts

-small, Remembering the Artists of the Warsaw Uprising, The statue of the Mermaid and the devastated building of the Syrena rowing club by the River Vistula, taken from 8 Solec Street looking out towards, powstanie_warszawa_mpw.jpg
+of the Warsaw Uprising, The statue of the mermaid and the devastated building of the Syrena rowing club by the River Vistula, taken from 8 Solec Street looking out towards, powstanie_warszawa_mpw.jpg

-Ancient Romans believed 'Inter arma silent Musae': among arms, the Muses fall silent.
+The ancient Romans believed that 'inter arma silent Musae': in times of war, the Muses fall silent.
 This is not necessarily true.
-During the Warsaw Uprising, artists massively participated in battle, and not only the armed one.
+During the Warsaw Uprising, artists participated en masse in the battle against the Nazi Germans – and not only the one fought with arms.

-In his 2002 book Muzy Tamtych Dni (editor’s translation: The Muses of Those Days), Stanisław Kopf wrote:
+In his 2002 book Muzy Tamtych Dni (The Muses of Those Days), Stanisław Kopf wrote:

-The survivors took up the incredible toil of continuing cultural activity in the city of Warsaw during the uprising.
-It is hard to believe, indeed, that dozens of poems and songs were written during the uprising, that more than 50 revue shows were organised, that there were several puppet-theatre performances for children, countless concerts performed by musicians and composers, hundreds of radio shows broadcast by Polish Radio and the Błyskawica radio channel of the Home Army, some 150 press titles were released, numerous colour posters were designed and printed, as well as a series of postage stamps, eagles and other emblems.
+The survivors took up the incredible toil of continuing cultural activity in the city of Warsaw during the Uprising.
+It is hard to believe, indeed, that dozens of poems and songs were written during the Uprising, that more than 50 revue shows were organised, that there were several puppet-theatre performances for children, countless concerts performed by musicians and composers, hundreds of radio shows broadcast by Polish Radio and the Błyskawica radio channel of the Home Army and some 150 press titles were released, numerous colour posters were designed and printed, as well as a series of postage stamps, eagles and other emblems.
 Hundreds of drawings and portraits were also made and 15 metres of film tape were shot as well.
-The number of photographs taken during the uprising, which exceeds tens of thousands, also deserves special attention.
+The number of photographs taken during the Uprising, which exceeds tens of thousands, also deserves special attention.

 Legends of these dramatic times evoke the names of poets who died with weapons in their hands.
 Krzysztof Kamil Baczyński, codename 'Krzysztof', died on 4th August 1944 in the Blanka Palace.
-Tadeusz Gajcy codename 'Karol Topornicki' and 'Roman Oścień' died together with corporal office cadet Zdzisław Stroiński codename 'Marek Chmura' on 13th August in the house at 3 Przejazd Street.
-In the poem Ród Anhellich (editor’s translation: Anhelli’s Descendants) Stroiński called them the 'Polish pilgrims to horrific tomorrows'.
+Tadeusz Gajcy, codename 'Karol Topornicki', 'Roman Oścień', died together with corporal office cadet Zdzisław Stroiński, codename 'Marek Chmura', on 13th August in the house at 3 Przejazd Street.
+In the poem Ród Anhellich (Anhelli’s Descendants) Stroiński called them the 'Polish pilgrims to horrific tomorrows'.
 They were the ones deprived of the chance to write any new verses.

-Yet, many new verses were nonetheless composed during the time of fighting.
-Poems, songs, concerts, photographs and films.
-In his book The Muses of Those Days, graphic designer and journalist Stanisław Kopf (codename 'Malarz' [literally, 'Painter']), an active participant of the Warsaw Uprising, commemorated those for whom fighting the enemy was equalled with the possibility of free artistic expression.
+Many new verses were nonetheless created during the time of fighting – as well as songs (as well as concerts), photographs and films.
+In Muzy Tamtych Dni, Kopf (codename 'Malarz' [literally, 'Painter']), a graphic designer and journalist – and an active participant of the Warsaw Uprising – commemorated those for whom fighting the enemy was equal to the possibility of free artistic expression.

 Krystyna Krahelska – The Mermaid of Warsaw

-Krystyna Krahelska (codename 'Danuta'), was born on 24th March 1914 in Mazurki in Baranowice County.
-The daughter of Jan, a governor of the Polesie province and Janina, née Bury.
+Krystyna Krahelska (codename 'Danuta'), was born on 24th March 1914 in Mazurki, Baranowice County.
+She was the daughter of Jan, a governor of the Polesie province and Janina, née Bury.
 She obtained her baccalaureate from the Romuald Traugutt School in Brześć by the River Bug.
 From 1929, she was a member of the Polish scouting movement in Polesie.
 Krahelska performed in the Polish Radio in Vilnius and in Warsaw, where she also completed her Ethnography degree.
-In 1936-1937, she was the model for the sculpture of the Mermaid of Warsaw, created by Ludwika Nitschowa.
+In 1936 and 1937, she was the model for the sculpture of the Mermaid of Warsaw, created by Ludwika Nitschowa.

 Hey, boys, bayonet on a rifle!